chinapedia/wikipedia.abstract.en/Page/Sulfuric_acid.md

 Electrolyte

-Acidic_drain_cleaner_containing_sulfuric_acid_(sulphuric_acid).jpgs usually contain sulfuric acid at a high concentration which turns a piece of pH paper red and chars it instantly, demonstrating both the strong acidic nature and dehydrating property.]]
+s usually contain sulfuric acid at a high concentration which turns a piece of pH paper red and chars it instantly, demonstrating both the strong acidic nature and dehydrating property.]]

 Sulfuric acid acts as the electrolyte in lead–acid batteries (lead-acid accumulator):